edgedb/easy-edgedb/README.md

 4. How would you make a function that tells you how many times larger one city is than another?

 5. Will `SELECT (City.population + City.population)` and `SELECT ((SELECT City.population) + (SELECT City.population))` produce different results?

+Up next in Chapter 12: [Lucy one night: "Funny, what's that flapping against the window?
+Sounds like a bat or something..."](../chapter12/index.md)

 # Chapter 12 - From bad to worse